 Vasileios Marinis

-Professor Marinis has been the recipient of numerous grants and fellowships including the Aidan Kavanagh Prize for Outstanding Scholarship at Yale, a fellowship at Dumbarton Oaks in Washington, D.C., the S.C. and P.C.
+Professor Marinis is the author of two monographs, both published by Cambridge University Press: Architecture and Ritual in the Churches of Constantinople, Ninth to Fifteenth Centuries (2014), and Death and the Afterlife in Byzantium: The Fate of the Soul in Theology, Liturgy, and Art (2017).
+His next book, The Cult of Martyr Euphemia in Byzantium, will be published by Oxford University Press in early 2026.
+His current research interests include the textual construction of sacred space, monasticism, and medieval hagiography.
+Marinis has been the recipient of numerous grants and fellowships including the Aidan Kavanagh Prize for Outstanding Scholarship at Yale, a fellowship at Dumbarton Oaks in Washington, D.C., the S.C. and P.C.
 Coleman Senior Fellowship at the Metropolitan Museum of Art, and a membership at the Institute for Advanced Study in Princeton.
 In 2015–2017 he was a Humboldt fellow at the Ludwig-Maximilians-Universität in Munich.
-Professor Marinis has published on a variety of topics ranging from early Christian tunics decorated with New Testament scenes to medieval tombs, graffiti, and visions of the Last Judgment.
-His latest book, Death and the Afterlife in Byzantium, was published by Cambridge University Press in 2017.

 B.A.
 University of Athens; D.E.A.
 Université de Paris I Panthéon-Sorbonne; M.A.R.
 Yale University; L.M.S.
 Pontifical Institute of Mediaeval Studies, University of Toronto; Ph.D.
 University of Illinois at Urbana-Champaign